The last voyage of Daniel Collins

-After dark, Collins could not see beyond the length of the ship.
-But calculations showed the Betsey was more than 18 miles windward of the keys.
+As the sun went down, with the storm building around them, Collins went to Captain Hilton and suggested they shorten sail and reduce the Betsey’s speed.
+The captain, hoping to reach Matanzas on the following day, refused.
+That night, with the moon obscured by storm clouds, Collins could not see beyond the length of the ship.
+But calculations showed the Betsey was more than eighteen miles windward of the cays.
 At 2:30 a.m.
-Collins finished his watch shift, reassured a shipmate there was nothing to fear, and climbed down to his cabin.
+Collins finished his watch shift, reassured a shipmate “there is no fear of you”, and climbed down the companionway ladder to his cabin.

-Captain Hilton was by the ship’s longboat, attempting to cut its leashings.
+Captain Hilton, freed from his cabin, was by the ship’s longboat, attempting to cut its ropes.
 No words could be heard over the thunderous sounds of crashing waves and smashing timber, but the message was clear: abandon ship.
 Collins grabbed a compass, a bucket, and oars, as the rest of the crew made for the longboat.
-Then the ship crashed back onto the rock, splitting open like a walnut shell, and spilling its cargo — and its crew — into the ocean.
+Then the masts and rigging came crashing down.
+The Betsey was finished.

-“Anxiety was depicted in every visage,” wrote Collins in his written account of the voyage, “and our spirits were clouding like the heavens over them.”
+As darkness approached, the situation became increasingly desperate.
+“Anxiety was depicted in every visage,” wrote Collins, “and our spirits were clouding like the heavens over them.”
 In particular, Captain Hilton seemed to lose all hope.
+He was a seasoned sailor who had survived previous jeopardies at sea but, in this bleak situation, he seemed resigned to a watery death.
+Already weak with sickness, he became unable to muster the energy or disposition to lead his men.
 It was Collins who stepped up to assume responsibility for his companions.

 By midnight, with no sign of land or sail, that prospect seemed increasingly unlikely.
 Then Captain Hilton’s oar struck something solid.
 It was the sea bottom, said the captain, and they must surely be in shallow water.
 A peer into the inky water revealed the horrible truth.
 The captain’s oar had struck a shark.

 Sharks followed the longboat through the night and into the morning.
-The captain, overcome by the misery of their situation, burst into tears, fell to his knees, and called for divine intervention.
+The captain, overcome by the misery of their situation, burst into tears, fell to his knees, and called for divine protection.
 Even if they escaped the sharks, he wailed, they were too far from Cuba, and too exhausted and starving to make it.

-“It is true our hold on life was a frail one,” wrote Collins.
-But they continued to bail and row, throughout the day and into the evening, losing sight of the sharks, but finding no sight of land.
-As Collins recalled: “In a state of mind bordering on that insanity which is sometimes caused by hunger, thirst and despair united, we passed a most perilous night.”
+The captain’s despair was infectious, and his crew began to surrender to hopelessness.
+But Collins implored them to continue to bail and row.
+If they stuck at it for one more night, they would surely reach Cuba by the following day.
+So they did bail and row, throughout the day and into the evening, losing sight of the sharks, but finding no sight of land.
+As Collins recalled: “In a state of mind bordering on that insanity which is sometimes caused by hunger, thirst, and despair united, we passed a most perilous night.”